volodymyrhudyma/blog/content/blog/2020-04-28-var-let-and-const-in-javascript-what-is-the-difference.md

 }

-// Not available outside of the function ;( console.log(localVariable); // Prints "ReferenceError: localVariable is not defined"
+// Not available outside of the function ;( console.log(localVariable); // ReferenceError: localVariable is not defined

 console.log(globalVariable); // Prints "global"
 ```